andreafalletti/hyprland-/FAQ.md

 hyprctl keyword windowrule "workspace unset,firefox"
 ```

-`sleep 10`, the 10 is of course only a suggestion.
+in `sleep 10`, the 10 is of course only a suggestion.